wso2/carbon-kernel/README.md

 * Plugging a new runtime
 * Using the CarbonContext API
 * Developing a Carbon tool
+* Configuring Logging for a Carbon Server
+* Monitoring Carbon Servers

 * Setting up the Carbon Launcher
 * Using in-container OSGi testing for development